blinasmailaj/Cross-Lingual_Transfer_Learning/ReadMe.md

 ## Institutional Information

 This research project was conducted at the University of Prishtina "Hasan Prishtina" within the Faculty of Computer Science.
 The work was completed as part of the Natural Language Processing course in the Master's Degree program.
-The project was developed by Florian Halimi as the primary contributor.

 ### Academic Details
 - **University**: University of Prishtina "Hasan Prishtina"
 - **Faculty**: Faculty of Electrical and Computer Engineering